Bicentennial Capitol Mall State Park

 Bicentennial Capitol Mall State Park, commonly known as Bicentennial Mall, is an urban linear landscaped state park in downtown Nashville, Tennessee.
 The park is located on 19 acre north-northwest of the Tennessee State Capitol, and highlights the state's history, geography, culture, and musical heritage.
-Receiving more than 2.5 million visitors annually, it is the most visited of Tennessee's 56 state parks.
+Receiving more than 2.5 million visitors annually, it is the most visited of Tennessee's 60 state parks.

 The park is modeled on the National Mall in Washington, D.C., and was first conceptualized in 1989 by former Governor Ned McWherter as part of the planning for the state of Tennessee's bicentennial commemoration.
 Groundbreaking occurred on June 27, 1994, and the park opened to the public on June 1, 1996, the 200th anniversary of Tennessee's statehood.
+In 2019, the Tennessee State Museum moved to the northwest corner of the park, followed in 2021, by the Tennessee State Library and Archives, which moved to the northeast corner of the park.
+The incorporation of these entities into the mall complex fulfilled design ideas that were first conceived during initial planning of the park.

 Description

 The 19 acre park is the smallest of Tennessee's state parks.
 Modeled on the National Mall in Washington, D.C., it features design elements that provide visitors with information on Tennessee's history, natural features, attractions, landmarks, and musical heritage.
 It incorporates a number of Classical Greek, Baroque, and Beaux-Arts influences.
 The park has its borders defined by Jefferson Street on the north, James Robertson Parkway on the south, 6th Avenue North on the east, and 7th Avenue North on the west.
 It is situated directly north of the hill that contains the Tennessee State Capitol, which is distinctly visible from the park.
 The Nashville Farmers' Market is to the park's immediate west.
 The Tennessee State Museum is located directly west of the park's north end, and the Tennessee State Library and Archives is east of the north end.
 A number of state office buildings are also located nearby.